-FSIN – Bobby Cameron = $34m stolen
+FSIN – Bobby Cameron $34m stolen – update

 The Federation of Sovereign Indigenous Nations (FSIN) and chief Bobby Cameron (bobby.cameron@fsin.com) needs to explain expenses totalling $34,251,566 after an audit conducted by Indigenous Services Canada.
 Transactions reviewed show $3,732,982 as ineligible program expenditures, $30,362,990 as questionable and $155,595 as unsupported.
 FSIN received funding between April 1, 2020 and March 31, 2023.
 Questions related to $7,925,783 for administration fees and $962,796 for the FSIN’s new office building.
+Nearly $400k was burnt off in questionable fleet vehicle spending, and more than $260k in travel expenses.

 In another example, photocopy charges exceeded actual costs by $73,974.